Alex-Linden/pokemon-app/README.md

 ## 📜 Overview

+This project was **originally built as part of an in-class demo** to show students the implementation of authentication, database relationships, and API integration in a more fully operational app.
+After the class, it was **expanded into a fun personal project** with additional gameplay features, animations, and UI improvements.

-This app combines backend authentication, database persistence, and an interactive frontend to create a fun and dynamic experience for Pokémon fans.
+The app combines backend authentication, database persistence, and an interactive frontend to create a fun and dynamic experience for Pokémon fans.
 The capture mechanic is chance-based, influenced by each Pokémon’s **capture rate** (and in the future, the trainer’s experience level).

 **Key Features:**
 - **Authentication**: Secure JWT-based login & registration.